- Mt. Stanley

-During this trek from John Matte to Bujuku Hut, you will encounter the most notorious bogs for which the Uganda approach to the peaks is famous, and then around Bigo bog and Lake Bujuku you will look out for the "everlasting flower" known to remain on plants for 40years.
+During this trek from John Matte to Bujuku Hut, you will encounter the most notorious bogs for which the Uganda approach to the peaks is famous, and then around Bigo bog and Lake Bujuku, you will look out for the "everlasting flower" known to remain on plants for 40years.

 Day Five: Bujuku Hut - Elena Hut

 From Bujuku Hut you will climb through the moss dumped groundsel vegetation to Scott Elliot Pass that is approximately 4.372m between Mt.
 Baker and Stanley.
-On reaching here you will divert to Elena Hut which is 4.540 m then spend there a night before proceeding to climbing Mt.
+On reaching here you will divert to Elena Hut which is 4.540 m then spend there a night before proceeding to climb Mt.
 Stanley.

 Day Six: Mt.
 Stanley

 Begin climbing the Elena glacier to the Stanley Plateau and here crampons may be required.C ross the Elena Hut, Punta Margherita which is 5109m then Kitandara Hut.
 This early morning traverse of a North West direction will follow the Margherita glacier to the col and to the Summit and it takes approximately 3 hours.
 Afterward, descend to Elena Hut then to upper Kitandara Lake and proceed through the thick mud to lower Kitandara Lake 4.023m where Kitandara Hut is located.
 It will take you approximately 3 hours to complete the hike.
 Then from Kitandara Hut, you can proceed with climbing to Mount Baker or Mount Luigi di Savoia and the peak Vittorio Sella.
 Enjoy the viewing the site and features of Mt.
 Luigi di Savoia.